mrramontorres/password-generator/README.md

 # Usage & Description
-    to create an application that an employee can use to generate a random password based on criteria they’ve selected by modifying starter code.
+   This is an application that allows an employee to generate a random password based on criteria they’ve selected.
+The criteria included are as follows:

    This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
 It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.

 # Screenshot